top of page

 Among other venues he has exhibited at:

-Venice Biennale 52; Manifesta 8 (Murcia, Spain); Tirana Biennale 1 and 4; The Festival of Ideas 1 – New Museum (NYC); Venice Biennale of Architecture 12; Project Biennial 3 (Konjic, Bosnia & Herzegovina); Industrial Art Biennial 3 (Pula, Croatia); ReMap 4 at Kunsthalle Athena (Athens); Thessaloniki Biennale 4 (Collateral Events); Present Future at Artissima 10 (Turin, Italy); Ludwig Museum (Budapest); MASS MoCA (North Adams, USA); MADRE – Museo d'Arte Contemporanea (Naples); Apexart (NYC); Museo Pascali (Polignano, Italy); National Gallery of Albania (Tirana); National Museum of Montenegro (Cetinje); National Gallery of Macedonia (Skopje); Lothringer 13 (Munich); National Gallery of Kosovo (Prishtina); Chelsea Art Museum (NYC); Suburban (Chicago); Botkyrka Konsthall (Botkyrka, Sweden); MURAM – Museo Regional de Arte Moderno (Cartagena, Spain); The American Academy in Rome; National Museum of Romania (Cluj-Napoca); National Museum of Malta (Valletta); Platform Project, Art Athina (Athens).
+Venice Biennale 52; Manifesta 8 (Murcia, Spain); Tirana Biennale 1 and 4; The Festival of Ideas 1 – New Museum (NYC); Venice Biennale of Architecture 12; Rencontres Internationales 2022 at Haus der Kulturen der Welt (Berlin) and at Centre Pompidou (Paris); Project Biennial 3 (Konjic, Bosnia & Herzegovina); Industrial Art Biennial 3 (Pula, Croatia); ReMap 4 at Kunsthalle Athena (Athens); Thessaloniki Biennale 4 (Collateral Events); Present Future at Artissima 10 (Turin, Italy); Ludwig Museum (Budapest); MASS MoCA (North Adams, USA); MADRE – Museo d'Arte Contemporanea (Naples); Apexart (NYC); Museo Pascali (Polignano, Italy); National Gallery of Albania (Tirana); National Museum of Montenegro (Cetinje); National Gallery of Macedonia (Skopje); Lothringer 13 (Munich); National Gallery of Kosovo (Prishtina); Chelsea Art Museum (NYC); Suburban (Chicago); Botkyrka Konsthall (Botkyrka, Sweden); MURAM – Museo Regional de Arte Moderno (Cartagena, Spain); The American Academy in Rome; National Museum of Romania (Cluj-Napoca); National Museum of Malta (Valletta); Platform Project, Art Athina (Athens).

 Helidon has organized several exhibitions, among which Tirana Open, an international contemporary arts festival of the visual arts, film, architecture, music and literature, where he was the Artistic Director.
 Tirana Open 1 collaborated with major museums, galleries and artists, such as Moderna Museet, Sweeden; State Museum of Contemporary Art, Thessalonik, Greece; Marina Abramovic Istitute, NY; Fondazione Sandretto, Re Rebaudengo, Torino, Italy; MAXXI, Museo Nazionale delle Arti del XXI secolo, Rome, Italy; T.I.C.A.
 Tirana Institute of Contemporary Art, Albania; National Gallery of Tirana, Albania; Museo Pascali, Italy; Stacion Center for Contemporary Art, Prishtina, Kosovo; MAM Foundation, Tirana, Albania; Fondazione Pistoletto, Italy; Tirana Art Lab, Albania; Kunsthalle Athena, Greece; Galerija Zeta, Tirana, Albania; Galerija FAB, Tirana, Albania; Gagosian Gallery, NYC/London/etc.; T293 Gallery, Italy.
 Galerija Gregor Podnar, Berlin, Germany; Blain Southern Gallery, Berlin/London; Houser & Wirth Gallery, NYC/Zurich/etc. Some of the artists shown there were William Kentridge, Anri Sala etc.